FrodoAlaska/Nikola/README.md

 # *Nikola*
-A cross-platform framework for window creation, input handling, audio playback, and rendering using OpenGL 4.5+ or Direct3D11.
+A cross-platform framework for window creation, input handling, audio playback, and rendering using OpenGL 4.5+.

 # Features
 - A fully documented single header file for every functionality in the library.
 - Cross-platform window creation.
 - Gamepad, keyboard, and mouse input support.
-- Fully-configurable cross-platform rendering API using OpenGL (Linux) and DirectX11 (Windows).
+- Fully-configurable cross-platform rendering API using OpenGL 4.5+.
-- Robust resource manager
+- Robust resource manager with a custom resource format (NBR).
 - Support for loading multiple image formats such as jpeg, png, bmp, tga, and way more.

 # Dependencies
 - GLFW3
 - GLAD
-- D3D11
 - GLM
+- STB

 # Build Instructions
 Run the following commands to build *Nikola* using _CMake_